mozsearch/mozsearch/docs/crossref.md

 ```

 The first line is the symbol name and the second line is a JSON object
 describing all the target records for that symbol.
-The file is not sorted.
+The file is sorted.

 ### Identifiers file